Azure/get-keyvault-secrets/README.md

         creds: ${{ secrets.AZURE_CREDENTIALS }}
     - uses: actions/get-keyvault-secrets
       with:
-        keyvault: "myKeyVault"
+        keyvault: "my
+        Vault"
-        secrets: 'mySecret'  # comma separated list of secret keys that need to be fetched from the keyvault
+        secrets: 'mySecret'  # comma separated list of secret keys that need to be fetched from the Key Vault
       id: myGetSecretAction

 ```